 Do your bit and dispose of your e-waste safely.
 Camara Learning accepts all computers in good condition and welcomes large batches.
 Get in touch with Anna at firstname.lastname@example.org or call 020 8670 1225

 If you’re looking to rent commercial property in London, it couldn’t be simpler with Workspace.
-Browse our portfolio of over 65 locations across London, check out our inspiring events calendar , and if you’re not ready for your own office space, you can find information on all of our flexible co-working memberships too.
+Browse our property portfolio, check out our inspiring events calendar , and if you’re not ready for your own office space, you can find information on all of our flexible co-working memberships too.
 Come and see what we have to offer your company and make your mark on the capital.